pypa/pip/docs/cookbook.rst

 .. note::

-  pip currently disallows non-windows platform-specific wheels from being downloaded from PyPI.
+  pip currently disallows platform-specific wheels (except for Windows and Mac) from being downloaded from PyPI.
 See :ref:`Should you upload wheels to PyPI`.

 To install directly from a wheel archive: